tronprotocol/documentation-en/docs/index.md

 ```

-The above logs indicate that java-tron has started and connected to the nile testnet, then it will look for peers to connect to.
+The above logs indicate that Java-tron has started and connected to the nile testnet, then it will look for peers to connect to.
 Once it has found peers, it can request blocks from them, and the logs confirm this:
 ```
 11:08:42.547 INFO  [TronJClientWorker-1] [net](Channel.java:116) Finish handshake with /123.56.3.74:18888.
 11:08:42.547 INFO  [TronJClientWorker-1] [net](ChannelManager.java:161) Add active peer /123.56.3.74:18888 | fea80a0298b465a54fd332ff36819545d850115e77b327858b5306c9a58c6b8c2e7c08df76ab508a7594ed3577a8f4157727108442877077ab499b102b488467, total active peers: 1